Welcome to our Laboratory Services Program.

 - Patients depend on laboratory results

-- Clinics use laboratory findings to guide decision making
+- Clinicians use laboratory findings to guide decision making

 - Organizations use laboratory results to assess the quality and assure quality patient care

-The MDCHD Laboratory Services Program provides a variety of laboratory testing and services to 22 clinics concerned with sexually transmitted diseases (STD), tuberculosis (TB), Refugee health screening, family planning (FP) and health care of women and children (WIC).
-Our licensed and supporting staff perform rapid HIV testing, in-house screening tests for syphilis, gonorrhea, trichomoniasis, bacterial vaginosis, liver function, tests for pregnancy, urinalysis, blood glucose and hemoglobin level.
-We collect and prepare specimens for further testing in the Reference laboratories, such as sputum for TB, blood for hepatitis panel and metabolic panel; for lead, HSV, PAP, parasitic and enteric infections testing, etc.
+The Laboratory Services Program provides variety of laboratory testing and services to the DOH-MDC clinics concerned with sexually transmitted diseases (STD), HIV-PrEP, Tuberculosis (TB), Refugee Health Assessment, Women Health and Family Planning (FP), Civil Surgeon.
+Our licensed and supporting staff perform rapid HIV and HCV testing, in-house screening tests for syphilis, gonorrhea, trichomoniasis, bacterial vaginosis, tests for pregnancy, urinalysis, blood glucose and hemoglobin level.
+We collect, prepare and send-out specimens for further testing at the Bureau of Public Health Laboratories and Quest/LabCorp, such as sputum for TB diagnostics; blood, serum or plasma for HIV confirmation, genotyping and drug resistance, hepatitis and metabolic panels, therapeutic drug absorbance levels, prenatal panels, iron and lead for infants and children health status; urine for molecular detection of microorganisms, such as Gonorrheal, Chlamydia or Zika; stool for parasitic and enteric infections, etc.

 As a part of our Laboratory practice we use many methods to assure high quality laboratory services.
-We routinely use quality control methods and have quality assurance programs.
 Our laboratory personnel are highly trained and licensed by the State.
 We participate in proficiency testing programs.
-Our laboratories are subjects to AHCA inspections to assure compliance with Federal and State regulations of laboratory practices.
+Our laboratories are subjects to CLIA/AHCA inspections to assure compliance with rules and regulations of laboratory practices.

 We know that patients, clinicians rely on laboratory results, information from lab tests help paint a picture, inform decisions and thus we are constantly working on the improvement of overall quality of our services.